jamesdschmidt/jamesdschmidt.github.io/_posts/2020-07-09-use-yoda-conditions.md

 tags: java
 ---

 I disliked this style the first time I saw a code base with yoda conditions due to the cluttered look of the expressions.
 It has since grown on me.
 Getting past opinion there is a technical problem and solution here.
 The problem is when working with object types in Java there is a possibility of running into ```null``` and the dredded ```NullPointerException```.
-To avoid the exception adopt the yoda conditions style using literals or known constants that are a part of the object on the left side of an expression.
+To avoid the exception adopt the yoda conditions style using literals or constants on the left side of an expression.

 ## Boolean